Pennsylvania Department of Health

 Observations:

-Based on observation and interview, it was determined the facility failed to request a change of use for a hazardous area enclosures, affecting one of three floors within the component.
+Based on observation and interview, it was determined the facility failed to monitor the use of surge suppressors, affecting one of three floors within the component.

 Findings include: